sinai-dev/OSLDocs/Effects/SL_EffectCondition.md

 `ReqSkillID` (integer)
 * The required passive skill ID.

+## SL_PrePackDeployableCondition
+Requires a packable Instrument to be within a certain distance.

+`ProximityDist` (float)
+* The distance for the instrument to be

+`ProximityAngle` (float)
+* Max angle relative to player's facing direction that we check inside

+`PackableItemIDs` (list of int)
+* A list of ints for the accepted Instrument Item IDs

 ## SL_ProbabilityCondition
 A random condition.
 Has a chance to evaluate true or false.